bthate/obot/README.rst

 README
 ######

-| Welcome to OBOT, the 24/7 channel daemon ! see https://pypi.org/project/obot/ - :ref:`source <source>`
+| Welcome to OBOT, the 24/7 channel daemon ! see https://pypi.org/project/obot/

 OBOT is a pure python3 IRC chat bot that can run as a background daemon for 24/7 a day presence in a IRC channel.
 It installs itself as a service so